Meet Rachel Saldanha

 2. In-Depth Assessment

 Additional assessment sessions may be required depending on how many areas your child needs help with, and how much information is available.
-Information may be collected from educators or other therapists.
+In addition, information may be collected from educators or other therapists.

 3. Therapy Sessions